 Covering an average of 20 square feet, the skin is the body’s largest and heaviest organ.
-Its most obvious job is to protect our insides from the outside, but there is much more to the skin than that.
+Its most obvious job is to protect the inside of the body from the environment, but there is much more to the skin than that.

-Alongside its role as a protective barrier, the skin helps us maintain the right internal temperature and allows us to sense the world through nerve endings.
+Alongside its role as a protective barrier, the skin helps people maintain the right internal temperature and allows them to sense the world through nerve endings.

-Skin is a complex organ; an average square inch of skin contains 650 sweat glands, 20 blood vessels, and more than 1,000 nerve endings.
-Despite being just a few millimeters thick, skin makes up around
+Skin is a complex organ.
+An average square inch of skin contains 650 sweat glands, 20 blood vessels, and more than 1,000 nerve endings.
+Despite being just a few millimeters thick, the skin makes up around

 In this article, we will cover the basics of skin, how it is constructed, what it does, and how it does it.

-The skin has three basic levels — the epidermis, the dermis, and the hypodermis:
+The skin has three basic layers — the epidermis, the dermis, and the hypodermis.

-The epidermis is the outermost layer; it is a waterproof barrier that gives skin its tone.
+The epidermis is the outermost layer.
+It is a waterproof barrier that gives skin its tone.
 It’s main roles are:

-New cells are made in the lower layers of the epidermis.
-Over the course of around 4 weeks, they make their way to the surface, become hard, and replace the dead cells as they are shed.
+The epidermis constantly makes new cells in its lower layers.
+Over the course of around four weeks, these cells make their way to the surface, become hard, and replace the shedding, dead cells.

-Keratinocytes are the most common cell type within the epidermis; their job is to act as a barrier against bacteria, parasites, fungi, viruses, heat, ultraviolet (UV) rays from the sun, and water loss.
+Keratinocytes are the most common type of cells within the epidermis.
+Their job is to act as a barrier against bacteria, parasites, fungi, viruses, heat, ultraviolet (UV) rays, and water loss.